daler/dotfiles/docs/vim.rst

       - Toggle aerial sidebar

     * - :kbd:`{` and :kbd:`}`
-      - Jump to prev or next item
+      - Jump to prev or next item (function, snakemake rule, markdown section)

 For navigating complex codebases, there are other keys that are automatically mapped, which you can read about in the `README for aerial